OpenForestData/Geonode/README.md

     ## Installation for docker

     1. Do a backup of your current Geonode
+    2. Clone this repository it will create directory with name geonode.
-    2. Copy files from geonode directory into your geonode directory.
+    3. Copy files from geonode/geonode into your geonode/genode directory.
-    3. Build new docker container using your docker.compose.yml
+    4. Restart  docker with command
+    ```bash
+    docker-compose -f docker-compose.yml up -d --build```